Docterpanzen/Teaching_Factory_IoT/README.md

 - **Loading Spinner**: Displays a spinner while data is being fetched.

-## Regressionsmodell für Endgewicht
+## Regression Model for Final Weight

-Das Regressionsmodell erzeugt zwei Dateien:
+The regression model generates two files:

-1. **regression_data/reg_52216053-52216046-52216069.csv**: Diese Datei enthält die Vorhersagen des Regressionsmodells für das Datenset "data_csv/X.csv".
-Die Datei wird im Unterordner "regression_data" gespeichert.
+1. **regression_data/reg_52216053-52216046-52216069.csv**: This file contains the predictions of the regression model for the dataset "data_csv/X.csv".
+The file is stored in the "regression_data" subfolder.
-2. **regression_data/bericht_52216053-52216046-52216069.csv**: Diese Datei enthält den Bericht mit den besten Features, der Modellformel und den MSE-Werten für Training und Test.
-Auch diese Datei wird im Unterordner "regression_data" gespeichert.
+2. **regression_data/bericht_52216053-52216046-52216069.csv**: This file contains the report with the best features, the model formula, and the MSE values for training and testing.
+This file is also stored in the "regression_data" subfolder.

-### Ergebnisse der Regression
+### Regression Results

 | Genutzte Spalten                  | Modell-Typ | MSE-Wert (Training) | MSE-Wert (Test) |
 |-----------------------------------|------------|---------------------|-----------------|